yingweiwo

 Additional Infomation

-Icatibant is a synthetic decapeptide with 5 nonproteinogenic amino acid antagonist targeting the B2 receptors with a similar affinity to bradykinin.
-It is resistant to bradykinin-cleaving enzyme degradation and has a potency of 2-3 times higher than earlier B2 receptors antagonists, thus representing a new class of medication.
-It was investigated as a potential treatment of hereditary angioedema (HAE) as bradykinin was implicated in HAE swelling; specifically, mice lacking B2 receptors showed reduced swelling, thus demonstrating bradykinin involvement in the disease pathophysiology.
-Icatibant was approved by the FDA on August 25, 2011, and by the EMA in 2008 as a treatment for hereditary angioedema.
-The FDA approval was based on positive results obtained from 3 double-blind, randomized, controlled clinical trials known as FAST 1, 2, and 3, where a median time to almost complete symptom relief was observed to be 8 hours compared to 36 hours for the placebo treatment.
+Icatibant is a synthetic decapeptide composed of five non-protein amino acids that antagonizes the β2 receptor, exhibiting an affinity similar to bradykinin.
+It resists degradation by bradykinin lyase and is 2-3 times more potent than earlier β2 receptor antagonists, thus representing a novel class of drugs.
+Because bradykinin is associated with swelling in hereditary angioedema (HAE), Icatibant was previously investigated as a potential treatment for HAE; specifically, mice lacking the β2 receptor showed reduced swelling, confirming bradykinin's involvement in the pathophysiology of the disease.
+Icatibant received FDA approval on August 25, 2011, and EMA approval in 2008 for the treatment of hereditary angioedema.
+FDA approval was based on positive results from three double-blind, randomized, controlled clinical trials (FAST 1, 2, and 3).
+In these trials, the median time to near-complete symptom resolution was 8 hours in the treated group, compared to 36 hours in the placebo group.

-Icatibant is an antagonist of the human bradykinin B2 receptor (B2R), that can be used for the treatment of hereditary angioedema (HAE).
-Upon administration, icatibant targets and binds to B2R, thereby preventing bradykinin from binding to the B2R.
-This may prevent bradykinin/B2R-mediated vasodilation, the resulting increase in vascular permeability, and the swelling, inflammation, and pain associated with HAE.
-This may also prevent or improve pulmonary edema not associated with HAE and improve the associated decrease in blood oxygen levels.
+Icatibant is an antagonist of the human bradykinin B2 receptor (B2R) and is used to treat hereditary angioedema (HAE).
+After administration, Icatibant targets and binds to B2R, thereby preventing bradykinin from binding to B2R.
+This may prevent bradykinin/B2R-mediated vasodilation, thereby reducing increased vascular permeability and the swelling, inflammation, and pain associated with HAE.
+This may also prevent or improve pulmonary edema unrelated to hereditary angioedema (HAE) and improve associated hypoxemia.

-See also: Icatibant Acetate (has salt form).
+See also: Icatibant acetate (in saline form).

-Drug Indication
+Drug Indications

 FDA Label

-Firazyr is indicated for symptomatic treatment of acute attacks of hereditary angioedema (HAE) in adults (with C1-esterase-inhibitor deficiency).
+Firazyr is indicated for the treatment of acute exacerbations of hereditary angioedema (HAE) in adults with C1 esterase inhibitor deficiency.

-Treatment of ACE inhibitor-induced angioedema
+Treatment of ACE Inhibitor-Induced Angioedema

 Mechanism of Action